 |Rewards||2 Miles per dollar on every purchase, every day|

 |Sign-up bonus||Save 10% on all your first day's purchases once approved.||Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel|

 |Foreign transaction fee||None||None|

-But where this card shines is the flexibility you have when redeeming the miles you earn.
+Where the Capital One Venture Rewards Credit Card shines is the flexibility you have when redeeming the miles you earn.
 Use them to pay for travel booked either at capitalone.com or through any airline, hotel, rental car website or app using the Purchase Eraser feature, which gives you an account credit for what you spend.
 You can also redeem miles for a check, a statement credit or gift cards, or transfer miles to several airline and hotel loyalty partners.

-The Capital One® Venture® Rewards Credit Card comes with perks including travel accident insurance, auto rental collision damage waiver and an extended warranty.
+The Capital One Venture Rewards Credit Card comes with perks including travel accident insurance, auto rental collision damage waiver and an extended warranty.
 There’s also access to culinary experiences, sporting events and concerts and music festivals.
-And as of December 2018, you can transfer the miles you earn to 14 travel loyalty programs, with more partners coming.

 See our full review of the Capital One® Venture® Rewards Credit Card.

 The question to ask when deciding between the Military Star® card and the Capital One Venture Rewards Credit Card is what’s more important to you: having a card uniquely tailored to your needs as a member of the military or a family member of one, or having a card that offers more redemption flexibility and better perks.